Skip to content

 Since an Item object list is initialized, the space complexity is \(O(n)\).

-3. Correctness proof
+3. Correctness Proof

 Geometric representation of the fractional knapsack problem